eclipse-sprotty/sprotty/README.md

 The Sprotty project spans across four GitHub repositories.

-* [sprotty](https://github.com/eclipse/sprotty) (this repository) contains the client code (`sprotty`), shared code for Node.js servers (`sprotty-protocol`), ELK layout integration (`sprotty-elk`) and examples.
+* [sprotty](https://github.com/eclipse-sprotty/sprotty) (this repository) contains the client code (`sprotty`), shared code for Node.js servers (`sprotty-protocol`), ELK layout integration (`sprotty-elk`) and examples.
-* [sprotty-server](https://github.com/eclipse/sprotty-server) contains server code for Java and includes server-side diagram layout, the extension of the Language Server Protocol, and the integration with the Xtext framework.
+* [sprotty-server](https://github.com/eclipse-sprotty/sprotty-server) contains server code for Java and includes server-side diagram layout, the extension of the Language Server Protocol, and the integration with the Xtext framework.
-* [sprotty-theia](https://github.com/eclipse/sprotty-theia) contains the glue code to integrate Sprotty views in the Theia IDE.
+* [sprotty-theia](https://github.com/eclipse-sprotty/sprotty-theia) contains the glue code to integrate Sprotty views in the Theia IDE.
-* [sprotty-vscode](https://github.com/eclipse/sprotty-vscode) contains the glue code to integrate Sprotty views in VS Code.
+* [sprotty-vscode](https://github.com/eclipse-sprotty/sprotty-vscode) contains the glue code to integrate Sprotty views in VS Code.

 The project is built on [ci.eclipse.org/sprotty](https://ci.eclipse.org/sprotty/).

 ## Docs

-For further information please consult the [Wiki](https://github.com/eclipse/sprotty/wiki).
+For further information please consult the [documentation on the website](https://sprotty.org/docs/).

 The version history is documented in the [CHANGELOG](https://github.com/eclipse-sprotty/sprotty/blob/master/CHANGELOG.md).
 Changes are tracked seperately for each package.